The Characteristics of a Less Conventional Website with Examples

 Tomas Pojeta

 This site contains rich illustrations, filling up the whole screen of the browser.
 There is no typical navigation bar sitting on top or at the side of the screen.
-Its navigation is placed at the top or bottom right of the screen, and navigation in this site is almost linear.
-Scrolling up and down the site, feels as if you are looking through a brochure-like website.
+Its navigation is placed at the top or bottom right of the screen and navigation in this site is almost linear.
+Scrolling up and down the site gives you the feeling as if you are looking through a brochure-like website.

 Pojeta